 Video games are one media form which may be difficult for children and adolescents to produce.
 Many will learn how to use “cheats” or learn how to modify (“mod”) a game, but creating a game from scratch requires programming skills which few have at their disposal.
 However, just as drafting storyboards can help students become reflective producers of comics, film and video, creating initial game designs can help them become reflective producers of video games.
 In this MediaLit Moment, your students will be able to try their hand at some of the essential tasks involved in games design, and they’ll also learn how to recognize the values implicit in their designs.

 Have students create a basic design for a “sandbox” video game

 AHA!: I’m not just making a world, my design choices also “say” something about my values and point of view!

-Key Question #5 for Producers: Have I communicated my purpose effectively?
+Key Question #1 for Producers: What am I authoring?

 The Five Core Concepts and Five Key Questions of media literacy were developed as part of the Center for Media Literacy’s MediaLit Kit™ and Questions/TIPS (Q/TIPS)™ framework.
 Used with permission, © 2002-2011, Center for Media Literacy, http://www.medialit.com